If your spouse has recently deceased, what should be done with their IRA? To start, you have two options not available to other beneficiaries.

 Once you turn 59½, if you find you don’t need the money, consider rolling the IRA into your own IRA account as this can be done at any time after the date of death of your spouse.

-As always, consult with your Henry and Horne tax adviser before making any changes.
+As always, we are here for you.
+Please make sure to consult with your Henry and Horne tax adviser before making any changes to the IRA of your deceased spouse, or if you have any questions at all.

 Christina Henning, CPA